 Jude writes about the dangers of ungodly men who are the enemies of the gospel.
-These men promote their own selfish ambitions for their own gain and have no regard for God as they have crept into the church unawares (something we should all be on guard against) and have caused discord with their whining and complaining with the purpose of overturning the church.
-Do we want to be known for being complainers?
+These men promote their own selfish ambitions for their own gain.
+They crept into the church unawares and have caused discord with their whining and complaining.
+Their purpose was to overturn the church.

 And the best for last, Paul teaches us in Philippians 2:14 to do all things without murmuring or complaining.
 That’s an easy one to remember, do ALL things, and what does ALL mean?
 Everything!
-Everything we do, do it without murmuring or complaining about it.
+Everything we do, do it without murmuring or complaining.
+Easier said than done, right?

 James says that the tongue is an unruly evil, for with it we bless God and we curse our brethren who are created in the image of God.
 Let’s think twice before we open our mouths to hurt others with our words.
 Once words are spoken they can never be taken back.
 We need to think first and carefully weigh our words before speaking.

-The take away from this study on the 3 C’s is this:
+The take away from this study on how to improve your reputation is:

 - God is the Judge